neos/form/Documentation/Guide/source/configuring-form-builder.rst

 Contrasting Use Case: Gender Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inside :ref:`creating-a-new-form-element`, we have implemented a special *Gender Select*.
+Inside *Creating a new form element*, we have implemented a special *Gender Select*.
 Let's think a second about the differences between the *Gender Select* and the *Programming Language Select* examples:

 For a *Gender* select field, the integrator using the form builder does not need to set any options for this form element, as the available choices (``Female`` and ``Male``) are predefined inside the *form element template*.